-A Brighton and Hove Charity instructed us to defend claims by two ex-employees following a redundancy process.
+A Brighton & Hove Charity instructed us to defend claims by two ex-employees following a redundancy process.

 David and Nisha had previously made allegations that a manager had falsified documents.
 Nisha was also disabled and only three weeks prior to the redundancies she had complained that Youth Action had failed to make reasonable adjustments.